ava-labs/avalanche-docs/docs/nodes/maintain/run-offline-pruning.md

 In order to enable offline pruning, you need to update the C-Chain config file to include the parameters `offline-pruning-enabled` and `offline-pruning-data-directory`.

-The default location of the C-Chain config file is `~/.avalanchego/configs/chains/C/config.json`.
-You can update the directory for chain configs by passing in the directory of your choice via the CLI arg: `chain-config-dir`.
+The default location of the C-Chain config file is `~/.avalanchego/configs/chains/C/config.json`. **Please note that by default, this file does not exist.
+You would need to create it manually.** You can update the directory for chain configs by passing in the directory of your choice via the CLI arg: `chain-config-dir`.
+See [this](./chain-config-flags.md) for more info.
 For example, if you start your node with:

 ```
 ./build/avalanchego --chain-config-dir=/home/ubuntu/chain-configs